PostgREST/postgrest-docs/schema_cache.rst

   "message":"function test.plus_one(num => text) does not exist"
  }

-To solve these issues, you only need to reload the schema and repeat the respective request.
+To solve these kind of issues you only need to reload the schema and repeat the request.

 .. _schema_reloading: